vdhamer/Photo-Club-Hub/.github/README.md

 <details><summary>Details on Refreshing data (click to expand)</summary></p>
 Whenever the app is launched, it fetches up-to-date information from online servers.
-The use of online data ensures that the ap stays up-to-date with respect to the latest lists of clubs/museums (`Level 1`), club members (`Level 2`) and portfolio photos (`Level 3`).</p>
+The use of online data ensures that the app stays up-to-date with respect to the latest lists of clubs/museums (`Level 1`), club members (`Level 2`) and portfolio photos (`Level 3`).</p>

 The newely fretched online data is merged with an on-device (`CoreData`) database which contains a copy of the data